 - Tank Leaks – Leaks are a pain, but they can also be a signal of something worse, usually indicating that one (or more) of your parts have a crack in them.
 It’s best to get the part fixed, not only to prevent more leaks and water damage, but also to safeguard against a possible explosion.

 Of course, there’s always the chance that a new water heater could explode, but that’s almost always because it wasn’t installed correctly.
-If you notice something one of these signs your hot water heater is going to explode, and it’s still under warranty, have them come out and check it immediately.
+If you notice something off and it’s still under warranty, have them come out and check it immediately.
 If they won’t look at it, we will!

-As with everything home-related, proper maintenance is the key to making sure your hot water heater is working properly.
+As with everything home-related, proper maintenance is the key to maintaining a long and healthy life for your water heater.
 Even though 75% of water heaters will fail inside of twelve years, taking care of it and watching for warning signs will help you push against those averages.
 And if you’re in the market for a new water heater, or would just like to have a more efficient hot water heater setup, ask us about tankless heaters!
 We install and service both units (tank and tankless), and would love to talk to you about your options!